percona/portal-doc/docs/advisors/checks/tables_found_without_primary_keys.md

 ```

 ## Resolution
-Please consider adding a sequential Primary Key to your tables.
+Consider adding a sequential Primary Key to your tables.